Greenstand/treetracker-wallet-api/README.md

 db-migrate --env dev up
 ```

-If you have not installed db-migrate globally, you can run:
+If you have not installed db-migrate globally, while in the database folder, you can run:

 ```
 ../node_modules/db-migrate/bin/db-migrate --env dev up